-Sarah-Jayne Ljungström, who goes by the name SJ, shared her birth on the Facebook page of website Channel Mum, uploading a series of videos taking viewers from the beginning stages of her contractions to the introduction of her 8lb 1oz newborn daughter, Evelina Blossom.
+Sarah-Jayne Ljungström, who goes by the name SJ, shared her birth on the Facebook page of website Channel Mum, uploading a series of videos taking viewers from the beginning stages of her birth story to the introduction of her 8lb 1oz newborn daughter, Evelina Blossom.

 Throughout the live videos, SJ expresses a range of emotions, from 'slightly terrified' when her waters break to 'quite anxious' while waiting at home during her contractions, but remains upbeat and chatty when interacting with her viewers, even joking with them as she films.